 Can you imagine what would happen if Google somehow had to keep paper records of all of their data?
 There are likely not enough trees on the planet to support that kind of documentation.
 For this reason, Google is a company that exists solely on the capabilities of this digital age.
 Without cloud storage and digital devices, it would be impossible for them to manage the amount of information they utilize.

 In addition to Google, millions of other companies have come to realize the indispensability of digital storage.
 While this can be great for their bottom line, it can leave millions of customers’ information vulnerable.
 The amount of sensitive information utilized and stored by companies is enough to make your head spin, and security measures must be implemented.
+Companies such as Wandera offer services that help to reduce the risk of cyber attack, exposure to the public and help to keep your programs in one place.
+Software such as this is very popular in the business world as it protects their programs from cyberattack even with employees working from home.

 While many websites claim that their data transfer systems are incredibly safe, they are failing to take into account the area most prone to hackers.
 Data that is in the process of being transferred, or wired, is not typically vulnerable to hackers.
 Websites take great care in preserving the transfer of your information to them via encryption.